codebysam/dsa/Readme.md

 # Data Structures and Algorithms
-This repository will contain the DSA question solved in python
+This repository will contain the DSA question solved in python using custom code (Not using built-in functions)

 1. Arrays
 2. Strings